DavidLordan/Goldblood_Mockup/README.md

 <p>Band Page: http://www.daves-data.com/GB_MockUp/ </p>
 <p>Blog Admin: http://www.daves-data.com/test_blog/ </p>

 <p>Anything posted on the blog control site will automatically be published on the band's public site.
-Users can easily
+Users can conveniently
 add, edit, or delete posts.
 So easy a musician can do it!</p>